 During a tender process it is not uncommon for something to have been overlooked by an organisation in rush to release the original RFT or for criteria or questions to be further clarified in order to assist bidders with their responses.

-For example the tendering organisation might identify an error or omission and reissue some or all of the documents, or issue an additional requirement that they had not originally considered necessary when the RFT was first released.
+For example, the tendering organisation might identify an error or omission and reissue some or all of the documents, or issue an additional requirement that they had not originally considered necessary when the RFT was first released.

 What should we call our supporting tender attachments (and just why are there so many Latin terms used in RFTs)?

-I suspect the use of Latin terms is prevalent in tender requests due to the fact most RFTs are run past lawyers prior to their release (and the legal word still uses lots of Latin especially in contract law!).
+I suspect the use of Latin terms is prevalent in tender requests due to the fact most RFTs are run past lawyers prior to their release (and the legal world still uses lots of Latin especially in contract law!).

 Also, as tenders were traditionally submitted as hard copy paper documents you also have an overlay of historical printing and publishing terms for ‘attachments’ such as Appendix and Annexure creeping in.